Lauri Marjamäki

-Lauri Marjamäki (born May 29, 1977) is a Finnish ice hockey coach who currently serves as head coach of Oulun Kärpät of the Liiga, a position he has held since 2022.
+Lauri Marjamäki (born May 29, 1977) is a Finnish ice hockey coach who currently serves as head coach of EHC Kloten of the National League A, a position he has held since 2022.
 He previously served as head coach of the Finnish national ice hockey team, and of the Espoo Blues of the Liiga and Jokerit of the KHL.

 Career

 Marjamäki is notable for becoming a pro coach at a relatively young age, having only played a couple of seasons' worth of junior hockey semi-professionally before turning to coaching.

 After working the youth ranks of Finnish clubs Ilves and Espoo Blues, he joined the coaching staff of the Blues’ men's squad as an assistant in 2007.
 In 2011, he was promoted to the head coaching job and remained in that position until February 2013.

 Marjamäki took over the reins at fellow Liiga club Oulun Kärpät prior to the 2013-14 season and coached the team to back-to-back Finnish championships in 2014 and 2015.
 After grabbing the 2015 title, he won the Kalevi Numminen trophy as the Liiga Coach of the Year.

 Marjamäki was head coach of the Finnish KHL team, Jokerit, 2018-2022.
 On February 24, 2022, Jokerit announced it would withdraw from the 2022 KHL playoffs due to the Russian invasion of Ukraine.
 Multiple team sponsors including the arena's title sponsor Hartwall announced intentions to end their agreements; the team's future participation in the KHL has yet to be determined.
 Three days later Oulun Kärpät announced that Lauri will return to the team and be the new head coach.